Chair of Trustees

 My work responsibilities are based on Marketing & Technology for an industrial company.
 The main skills that I perceive are of most benefit to the CGF include business management, marketing, leadership and team working.

 My sister, Romana, has Sotos syndrome and my family have been involved with the CGF for many years.
-I recently completed a PhD at the University of Sheffield which involved researching the cognitive and behavioural profiles associated with Sotos syndrome.
-I am now working as a research associate at the University of Sheffield on a project investigating the psychological aspects of Weaver syndrome and Tatton-Brown Rahman syndrome.
-In my spare time, I enjoy being active and regularly play football.
-I also play the oboe in a local wind band.
+I completed a PhD at the University of Sheffield which involved researching the cognitive and behavioural profiles associated with Sotos syndrome.
+I have also conducted research on the psychological aspects of Tatton-Brown Rahman syndrome, Weaver syndrome and Silver-Russell syndrome.

 Membership & Communications Manager